Gender Bias, a Corporate Sitch

 Status of Indian Women Marks Stifling Descent at Workplaces

 It has been borne out by the data from National Sample Survey Organisation that nearly 20 million women quit job between 2004-05 and 2011-12 while more than 25 million men joined the work during the same period.
+As per the latest survey, the highest unemployment rate was witnessed among urban females at 10.8% followed by males in urban India at 7.1%, rural males at 5.8% and 3.8% in rural females.

 The societal and conventional factors which contribute to the noticeable gap between the wages of male and female include marriage, motherhood, patriarchy, family commitments and historical beliefs of families that consider it irrelevant on women’s part to go for work.

-The economical factors include women’s challenges in dealing with government regulations on working hours, periods of retention following maternity leaves and chances of women not returning to work afterwards.
+The economical factors include women’s challenges in dealing with regulations on working hours, periods of retention following maternity leaves and chances of women not returning to work afterwards.
 Another area where women workforce participation is disregarded is the corporate scenario where manpower is likely to be posted at random work sites.

 As per the data collected from the year 2014-15, women in India represented 46.8% of the postgraduates in IT which was more than double the rate in UK.
 Still, they earn 57% of what her male colleagues earn for performing the same task.
 This gap increases further as women advance in their careers.

-The gender bias which prevails in all working conditions also negatively effects the economy of the country for its inability to utilise the productive efficiency of both the genders.
+The gender bias which prevails in all working conditions also negatively effects the economy of the country for its inability to utilize the productive efficiency of both the genders.
 Hence it becomes important for employers to have egalitarian approach in their corporate world.

 What do you think?